Pretty Patti Protter

 At lunch the following day, which was a Saturday, and at get-togethers after that, it became clear they enjoyed each other's company.
 They had lengthy discussions about everything, including politics, religion, their children, the problems of single again life, and their travels abroad.
 She opened herself up to his earthy sense of humor, which she had as well but kept hidden from others because her British-proper mother had taught her that it was unladylike and C-O-double M-O-N.

 He was much like her soldier boy, a down-to-earth Midwesterner with no pretensions, well educated with an avid interest in economics and politics, little tolerance for fascists on the right or the left of the political spectrum, and contempt for people with pretensions of superiority.
-And unlike her soldier boy, he shared her interest in dining out, theater, dancing, and travel abroad.
+And unlike her soldier boy, he shared her interest in dining out, theater, dancing, and traveling abroad.
 She liked all that, but the thing she liked most about him was his sense of humor.
 Sometimes, they laughed so hard at a joke or a humorous incident, their faces turned red, and they had difficulty breathing.

 And as often happens when a man and woman spend time together and like each other, they made love.
 The first time was in his cottage at the Miramar Hotel and Resort in Montecito, California, where they attended the Santa Barbara Writers’ Conference.
 When she came from her cottage to his one afternoon, she opened the door and found him lying on the bed asleep.
 Instead of calling out to him, she kicked off her shoes, climbed into bed, and snuggled up close to him.
 Then she kissed him, and when he awoke, they embraced.